 Good Morning Dinks.
 A couple of years ago I had a bad credit score.
 Many factors contributed to it.
 Not making on-time payments and not making full payments on certain bills were two of those factors.
 Things are much better now.
 My score isn’t in the 500’s anymore.
 I’m also actively paying off my debt.
-Having a bad credit score wasn’t fun.
+Having a bad credit score wasn’t fun, especially if you need money.
 In today’s post, I will be going over 5 ways a bad credit score can hurt.

 Higher interest rates

 The 1st way that a bad credit score can hurt you is that you may have higher interest rates on loans and credit cards.
 Because your credit is low, you’re looked at as a risk to the lender or creditor.
 Because of that, you have to pay more in interest than people with good credit.
 At one point my credit card was charging me almost 26% in Apr.
 That wasn’t fun at all.

 Deposit on utilities